ashita03/Sprocket-Data-Analysis-SQL/README.md

 - Customer Address
 - New Customer List

+## Contents
+SQL Queries: The repository includes SQL queries used for data extraction, transformation, and analysis.
+Each query is documented for clarity and understanding.

+Data Files: Raw data files are provided, enabling others to replicate the analysis.

+Reports: Generated visualizations resulting from the analysis are included.

 ## ER Diagram
 ![ER Diagram](https://github.com/ashita03/Business-Data-Management-Project/blob/main/images/ER_DIAGRAM.png)

 ## Report
-The report includes code for creation of table, cleaning of the table, answers to different analysis questions and finally, visualizations created using Tableau.
+The report includes code for the creation of the table, cleaning of the table, answers to different analysis questions, and finally, visualizations created using Tableau.